Episode 5: The Amazon Interview Process

 If you are a Level-6 candidate or higher, you will be expected to complete a written sample and email it to your recruiter, before you sit for the onsite loop.
 We will touch on the written sample a little bit later on.

 After you have emailed your written sample, you will attend the onsite interview loop.
 You will be interviewed by four, five, or six Amazon employees.
 After the loop, they will debrief, in person, about your performance, and will reach a decision, whether you're a hire or a no-hire.
 And again, this decision will be informed by whether you raise the Amazon hiring bar.

 That’s it for Topic 2: Amazon’s interview funnel.

-Let’s move on to Topic 3: Amazon’s Written Sample.
+Let’s move on to Topic 3: Amazon’s Writing Exercise.